Leo-Simpson/c-lasso/README.md

 fixlasso (matrix, lam, typ ='LS ', meth ='choose ', plot_time =True, plot_sol =True, plot_sigm =True, rho = 1.345)
 ```

-         -matrix
+#### matrix
 Matrices (A;C; y) of the problem.

-         -lam
+#### lam
 Lambda/lambdamax in [0; 1] where lambdamax is a majoration of the lambda when the solution is null
 (depends on the type of problem).

-         -typ
+#### typ
 Type of problem : 'Huber', 'Concomitant' , 'Concomitant Huber' or 'LS'.
 Any other string will set the type of problem to Least Square.

-         -meth
+#### meth
 Method to solve the problem.
 If wrong input, the algorithm choose the method according to lambda
     - Possibilities for types 'LS' and 'Huber' : 'FB', 'Noproj', '2prox', 'ODE'.
     - Possibilities for type 'Concomitant' : '2prox', 'ODE'.
     - Possibilities for type 'Concomitant Huber' : '2prox'.

-         -plot_time
+#### plot_time
 If set to True : prints the running time.

-         -plot_sol
+#### plot_sol
 If set to True : plots the solution in a bars diagram.

-         -plot_sigm
+#### plot_sigm
 If set to True and the type we solve a concomitant problem : prints sigma/sigmamax.

-         -rho
+#### rho
 Normalized rho for non-concomitant Huber problem : rho * sqrt(m) / norm_inf(y)
 Unormalized sigma for concomitant Huber problem.

-         -returns
+#### returns
 The function returns :
     An 'numpy.ndarray' type vector representing the solution betafor non concomitant problems,
     A tuple containing beta and sigma for the concomitant problems.